(A) As used in this chapter of the Administrative code:

 (2) "Department" means the Ohio department of agriculture.

 (3) "Director" means the director of the Ohio department of agriculture.

 (4) "U.S.D.A." means the United States department of agriculture.

-(A) Livestock brands within the state of Ohio shall be recorded in the Ohio department of agriculture.
+(B) Livestock brands within the state of Ohio shall be recorded with the department .

-(C) Except for "in-herd" identification or disease control purposes, no persons within the state of Ohio may use any brand for identifying livestock unless that brand has been recorded with the Ohio department of agriculture.
+(D) Except for in-herd individual livestock identification or disease control purposes, no persons within the state of Ohio may use any brand for identifying livestock unless that brand has been recorded with the department .

-(E) In order to avoid confusion, the director requires that brands:
+(F) In order to avoid confusion, the director requires that :

 (a) Left to right;